iWeltAG/zucker/docs/model.rst

   crm = SomeClient(...)

   # Here, the 'Contact' module is bound to the 'crm' client:
-  class Contact(crm.Module, api_name="Contacts"):
+  class Contact(model.SyncModule, client=crm, api_name="Contacts"):
       first_name = model.StringField()
       lead_source = model.StringField()
       phone_mobile = model.StringField()
       phone_work = model.StringField()
       email_opt_out = model.BooleanField()

-If you in an asynchronous environment, the ``Module`` attribute of the client will be an async module implementation.
+If you in an asynchronous environment, use ``model.AsyncModule`` instead.
 Note that it is not possible (and not supported) to mix synchronous models with asynchronous clients or vice-versa.

 Extending the model
 ~~~~~~~~~~~~~~~~~~~